 How Do You Balance Your Doshas?

-Ayurveda believes balancing these oppositions is achieved through managing your diet, environment, routine and thought and behaviour patterns.
-Ayurveda also teaches us that the world is in an ever constant cycle of change and to live healthily we must adapt to these changes, paying particular attention to how seasons affect us.
+Ayurveda believes balancing these oppositions is achieved through managing your diet, environment, routine and thought and behavior patterns.
+Ayurveda also teaches us that the world is in an ever-constant cycle of change and to live healthily we must adapt to these changes, paying particular attention to how seasons affect us.

 It is important to think of Ayurveda as your own personal health system unique to you rather than a one size fits all approach; connect with your body and think about the foods you eat and when you consume them and then ask yourself how you feel?
 Do you feel heavy and lethargic if you eat at certain times or do certain foods make you feel unwell?
 By connecting with your body you will learn what nourishes you and what your body needs to consume to reach its full potential.

 How Else Can I Incorporate Ayurveda Into My Life?

 Eating the right foods for your Dosha is a great way to start your Ayurvedic journey but its beliefs and practices are far-reaching and can be incorporated into so many different areas of your life.